 Let’s begin with Switzerland’s oldest chocolate company, Callier founded in 1819 by Francois-Louis Callier, the father of chocolate.
 Callier was a native of Vevey, a small town in the south of Switzerland near Luscane.
 After opening a small shop, he purchased a factory for producing chocolates on a larger scale.

 The company makes its creations using locally sourced products like Swiss sugar and fresh alpine milk.
 Callier’s extreme chocolate bar, a blend of intensely dark and creamy milk chocolates is especially popular.
-Today you can take a guided tour of the Callier Chocolate Factory for a multi-sensory experience and sampling a variety of luscious chocolates.
-You even get to make your own!
+Today you can take a guided tour of the Callier Chocolate Factory for a multi-sensory experience and sampling a variety of luscious Swiss chocolates.
+You even get to try your hand at Swiss chocolate making and craft your very own!

 Lindt and Sprüngli AG, better known as simply Lindt, is popular for smooth, velvety chocolate bars and irresistible truffles.
-The bars are often infused with fruits like lime, orange, and coconut intense.
+Their chocolate bars are often infused with fruits like lime, orange, and coconut intense.
 They produce bars that are 99 percent cocoa which has been proven to contain healthy antioxidants.

 Founded in 1845 in Zurich, the company began as a small confectionery in 1836 by father and son team David Sprüngli-Schwarz and Rudolf Sprüngli-Ammann.
 The pair acquired the Rudolph Lindt company in 1899 under the name of Lindt & Sprüngli.